AlexOrlek/bacterialBercow/README.md

 The `-s` flag specifies which NCBI source database(s) to include; by default both refseq and genbank databases will be included (`refseq_genbank`) but refseq only can be specified (`refseq`).<br>
 By default, the number of threads is 1, but multi-threading is recommended to reduce computing time (for BLAST searches); the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.<br>
 The `--accessions` flag allows a user to bypass the NCBI query stage, and instead use a custom set of NCBI accessions.<br>
+The `--retrieveaccessionsonly` flag outputs until `accessions_filtered.tsv` (see [Output file](output-files) and [Background and methods](#background-and-methods)).<br>
-The `--retrieveaccessionsonly` flag retrives accessions and runs the initial title text-based filtering, but not the more time-consuming BLAST-based filtering (see [Background and methods](#background-and-methods)).<br>
+The `--retrievesequencesonly` flag outputs until `accessions_filtered_deduplicated.fa`, but does not run the more time-consuming BLAST-based filtering.<br>
-Therefore, if you wish to update an existing database with more recent accessions, you could run CuratePlasmids with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
+As an example, if you wish to update an existing database with more recent accessions, you could run CuratePlasmids with the `--retrieveaccessionsonly` flag, and compare retrieved accessions with those in the existing database to identify novel putative plasmid accessions that you may wish to include.
 Then, you could run the next stage of CuratePlasmids by providing the set of novel putative plasmids to the `--accessions` flag to determine plasmid accessions to be included in the existing database.